Table of Contents

 The United Nations Standard Products and Services Code (UNSPSC) is a classification of products and services developed by the United Nations Development Programme (UNDP).
 It is an open, global, multi-sector standard and is internationally used by industry and government in procurement to identify the commodity acquired, and to support financial analysis of goods and services (i.e. how much is spent, on which products, and from which suppliers).
 For more information visit the UNSPSC website.

-What are the timelines and scope for UNSPSC implementation?
+What are the timelines for UNSPSC implementation?

 What are the benefits of adopting the UNSPSC?